Representing over 64,000 members across the capital

-Noeleen is a registered nurse with over 27 years’ of nursing experience, having commenced nurse training in 1987 at Barnet College of Nursing she completed a BSc in Nursing Studies in 2003 and recently completed an MSc Management course, both at the University of Hertfordshire.
-Noeleen is currently the Chair of the RCN Outer North Central London Branch and was recently re-elected to a third term in that positon, having previously been branch secretary.
+Noeleen Behan (Vice Chair of the Board, Outer North Central London)Noeleen is a registered nurse with over 27 years’ of nursing experience, having commenced nurse training in 1987 at Barnet College of Nursing she completed a BSc in Nursing Studies in 2003 and recently completed an MSc Management course, both at the University of Hertfordshire.
+Noeleen is currently the Chair of the RCN Outer North Central London Branch and was recently re-elected to a third term in that position, having previously been branch secretary.
 Noeleen was the Chair of staff side at Barnet and Chase Farm Hospital NHS Trust for over ten years.
 Noeleen has ten years’ experience as an RCN Steward and is an experienced negotiator as well as an experienced ACAS trained mediator.